leticiaplang/leticiaplang.github.io/README.md

       - The drug X is prescripted on this sample for people with normal or low blood pressure and Na to K lower than 15;
-      - The drug Y is prescripted on this sample for people with Na to k higher than 15.
+      - The drug Y is prescripted on this sample for people with Na to k higher than 15;
-      - The baseline dummy classifier(45%) loosed for logistic regression model which predict correctly the treatment 89% 💯 Next steps: collect more data and tune the model
+      - The baseline dummy classifier(45%) loosed for logistic regression model which predict correctly the treatment 89%.
+    💯 Next steps: collect more data and tune the model.

    <a href="https://github.com/leticiaplang/drug_classification" target="_blank"><img src="https://img.shields.io/badge/EN|Github-333333?style=for-the-badge&logo=github&logoColor=white" target="_blank"></a>
 ---